mreinstein/substrate-site/docs/tutorials/interactive-views.md

 A simple workaround would be to pass `buttonCount` to `renderScene()`.
 That would do it nicely.

 However, in a lot of cases, rendering depends on a vast amount of information, all of which can't always be passed to the rendering function.
-A more interesting approach, then, is to put information concerning the application's state in a module (or modules) so it can be imported whenever required.
+A more interesting approach, then, is to put information describing the application's state in a module (or modules) so it can be imported whenever required.

 In the `lib` subfolder, create a new document, `globals.explorable.md`, with the following content: